0x70b1a5/lugso/raw/061_noun-cases-negation.md

 _The woman crushes the head of the great serpent with (her) heel._

+---

 Also used for things that are given:

-${g: give body-BEN sentient-NEG lead-NMLZ.DER.agent-NMLZ.DER.act-INS organization.human-GEN}$
+${g: give body-BEN sentient-NEG lead-NMLZ.DER.agent-NMLZ.DER.act-INS organization_human-GEN}$

 _The unthinking body is given leadership of the organization._